hallzy/dotfiles/README.md

 The 8th Entry will pull new changes from all the repos that were cloned in the previous step, including this repo.
-It will also run the symlink script from before, and copy all files related to vim to your vim folder.
+It will also run the symlink script from before, and copy all files related to Vim to your Vim folder.

 The 9th step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.

-The 10th step will add the files in the categories subfolder to the fortunes game program.
+The 10th step will add the files in the categories sub folder to the fortunes game program.

 The 11th step will put the fonts in all the right places to use the latex resume.